Birch Cove, Halifax, Nova Scotia

-Birch Cove is a subdivision and a cove in the community of Bedford within the Halifax Regional Municipality in Nova Scotia, Canada, on the shore of Bedford Basin and along the Bedford Highway (Trunk 2).
-The name is after the birch trees that hung over the cove by William Donaldson, who named his estate Birch Cove.
+Birch Cove (Mi'kmawi'simk: Mnikwaqnik) is a subdivision and a cove in the community of Halifax within the Halifax Regional Municipality in Nova Scotia, Canada, on the shore of Bedford Basin and along the Bedford Highway (Trunk 2).

+The original place name of the Mi'kmaq, Mnikwaqnik, means "place where they get bark."
+The English-language name is after the birch trees that hung over the cove by William Donaldson, who named his estate Birch Cove.

 History

 The Mi'kmaq used the area as a summer camping ground until the 1920s, there are also traces of an early Acadian village.
 A gravesite was uncovered in 1890 and scientific analysis proved they were actually Acadian soldiers.